Midsomer & Medieval Murders

 Highlights are:

 • The ‘Midsomer Murders’ Villages.
-(Almost every village here claims to have appeared in in the series, with plots around an improbable number of mysterious murders.
+Almost every village here claims to have appeared in in the series, based on plots centred on an improbable number of mysterious murders.
 You might not unreasonably expect to find bones scattered across village greens, cottage walls dripping blood and pubs packed with eccentric detectives.

-• Olde churches, many retaining original features including what is perhaps the oldest inscription in English, a hagioscope and a Stone Cadaver.
-(If you want to know what the hell they were, read on...).
+• Olde churches, many retaining original features including what is perhaps the oldest inscription in English, a hagioscope and a stone cadaver.
+(A what?).
 And Olde pubs.
 Of course.

 • The old market town of Thame.